astronomer/docs/software/install-airgapped.md

 ## Step 13: Configure volume storage classes

-If your cluster defines a volume storage class, and you wish to use it for all volumes associated with Astronomer Software and its Airflow Deployments, you may skip this step.
+Skip this step if your cluster defines a volume storage class, and you want to use it for all volumes associated with Astronomer Software and its Airflow Deployments.

-Astronomer strongly recommends against backing up any volumes used for Astronomer Software with mechanical hard drives.
+Astronomer strongly recommends that you do not back any volumes used for Astronomer Software with mechanical hard drives.

-Replace `<desired-storage-class>` in the following configuration with the storage class you wish to use for each respective component.
+Replace `<desired-storage-class>` in the following configuration with the storage class you want to use for each respective component.
 You can remove the configuration for any component where using the default storage is acceptable.

 ```yaml
 alertmanager: